jiinjeong/CSVolunteer/README.md

       * If both the left and right margins are automatic, then they adjust their width automatically so that the element is centered.
         * In other words, any portion of the width of the parent element not occupied by the element itself is divided evenly between automatic left and right margins.
       * Note: If the top or bottom margin is automatic, it will have a width of 0.
-    * The options for specifying margins as automatic are the same as the options for specifying margins of a certain width.
+    * To specify a margin as automatic, we use the `margin` property with a value of `auto`.
+The options for doing so are the same as the options for specifying margins of a certain width:
       * To apply automatic margins to all four sides of an element:
       ```css
       p{